Jean Muir: Personal life

-Jean Muir had a discreet but complicated private life.
-In 1955, she married a German actor, Harry Leuckert, with whom she co-founded Jean Muir Ltd. and lived in London and Lorbottle Hall near Alnwick in Northumberland.
+In 1955, Jean Muir married a German actor, Harry Leuckert, with whom she co-founded Jean Muir Ltd. and lived in London and Lorbottle Hall near Alnwick in Northumberland.
 Their marriage was unconventional, described by Leuckert as "wonderful and loving, but never singular".
 In 1976, Leuckert fathered a daughter, Friederike, with another woman.
 His wife was aware of this, and Leuckert continued to live with her whilst paying regular visits to his daughter and her mother, Ingrid, in Germany.
 According to Friederike, this was normal: